beilak/IntelligentTradingStrategies/docs/en/02-installation-and-launch.md

 - Git to obtain the source code;
 - internet access for image builds and data-source requests;
 - a T-Invest API token for market data;
+- T-Invest broker account IDs for Execution, if the execution circuit is used;
 - free port `8080`, or another port set through `ITS_GATEWAY_PORT`.

 Recommended workstation resources: